Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where San Francisco actually eats.

 Signature: Lamb sandwich, Pork salad, Frozen Greek yogurt

-Order: Lamb sandwich with horiatiki salad and a frozen yogurt with olive oil for after.
+Order: Lamb sandwich with horiatiki salad and a frozen yogurt with olive oil.

 Tip: The 12:30 lunch line is faster than 13:00; order ahead via the app to skip it altogether.